hashicorp/terraform-provider-consul/website/docs/r/service.html.markdown

 * `port` - (Optional, int) The port of the service.

-* `external` - (Optional, boolean) Whether to register this service as an external service.
-This can be useful when using [Consul External Service Monitor](https://github.com/hashicorp/consul-esm)

 * `checks` - (Optional, list of checks) Health-checks to register to monitor the service.
 The list of attributes for each health-check is detailled below.